openhsorg/openhs/modules/org.openhs.core.comm/README.md

 1. **gnu.io.rxtx_<version>.jar** bundle.
 Please look into **https://github.com/openhsorg/openhs/modules/lib**.
 This library must be linked.

 1.1.
 Library requires native java support.
-In Linux run: **$ sudo apt-get install librxtx-java**.
+Please refer to **https://github.com/openhsorg/openhs_bins** In Linux run: **$ sudo apt-get install librxtx-java**.
 And enable port: **$ sudo chmod a+rw /dev/ttyACM0** In Windows you may need to copy **rxtxParallel.dll** and **rxtxSerial.dll** libraries to the Java runtime LIB folder.